Snooz82/robotframework-datadriver/Readme.rst

         click login button
         Error page should be visible

-This inbuilt approach is fine for a handful of data and a handful of test cases.
+This inbuilt approach is fine for a hand full of data and a hand full of test cases.
 If you have generated or calculated data and specially if you have a variable amount of test case / combinations these robot files become quite a pain.
-With DataDriver you may write the same test case syntax but only once and deliver the data from an external data file.
+With DataDriver you may write the same test case syntax but only once and deliver the data from en external data file.

 One of the rare reasons when Microsoft® Excel or LibreOffice Calc may be used in testing… ;-)